 - frightening hallucinations

-If the recreational user experiences issues with mental health or feels anxious about using the hallucinogen, they face a higher risk of having a bad experience.
+If the user has a mental health condition or feels anxious about using the hallucinogen, they face a higher risk of having a bad experience.

 Psychological distress is the adverse event most often reported after recreational use of psilocybin.
 This distress can take the form of extreme anxiety or short-term psychosis.

 Psilocybin as a treatment for depression

 Researchers have investigated whether psychological specialists can use psilocybin and similar hallucinogens as a treatment for depression.